WHAT’S DRIVING YOUR AVAILABILITY LEVELS?

 Can establishing more appropriate service levels actually help boost margins?

 For stock-holding businesses, availability is everything!
 However, while the commercial departments within the business may expect 100% availability, supply chain leaders understand that this is neither an achievable nor beneficial target to aim for.
-Given the risk of obsolescence and cost of holding inventory, holding excess stock can have a hugely adverse impact on profit margins as well as unnecessarily tying up valuable working capital.
+Given the risk of obsolescence and the cost of holding inventory, holding excess stock can have a hugely adverse impact on profit margins as well as unnecessarily tying up valuable working capital.
 But how can you ensure your service level targets satisfy the expectations of the business while still keeping investment in stock under control?

 In many businesses, the criteria for setting service levels is often unclear and as a consequence, service level targets are set as a given figure (based on a quick and vague analysis).
 Furthermore, the quality of the service level is difficult to measure as the effects only emerge after a certain period of time.
 It is only when an inappropriate service level has a negative impact on safety stock for example, that the service levels are reviewed and quickly adjusted (without any real analysis).
 Thus, service levels are not reviewed regularly enough.
 Should this worry you?
-Only if you think that service levels are not a powerful instrument that have the potential to impact both your profit margins and overall business performance.
+Only if you think that service levels are not a powerful instrument that has the potential to impact both your profit margins and overall business performance.

 Do service levels really have such a powerful influence on your margin?
-And can a well-thought out service level provide your organization with a valuable asset?
+And can a well-thought-out service level provide your organization with a valuable asset?

 In our opinion, an optimal service level provides two major benefits: